Bucket List Maui: 40 Awesome Things to See, Do & Eat! πŸ–οΈπŸŒΊπŸΉ

 28. Pad Thai at Thai Mee Up Truck

-For some of the best Thai food on the island, head to the Thai Mee Up food truck near Kahului.
-Their pad Thai is legendary, and their portions are generous.
+For some of the best Thai food on the island, head to the Thai Mee Up food truck in Kahului.
+The pad Thai is legendary, and the portions are more than generous.

 29. Dinner at Mala Ocean Tavern